Kunyu-Xu/markdown-post/README.md

 Add a css file in `src/styles/`, then add the style in `src/config/post-styles.ts`:

+> Unsupported CSS may be ignored by Gmail, please refer to https://developers.google.com/gmail/design/css

 ```ts
 import githubStyle from "@/styles/github.css?raw";
 import newspaperStyle from "@/styles/newspaper.css?raw";